What is Massive?

 What does Massive cryptomine?

-Massive mines from a basket of ASIC-resistant cryptocurrencies like Monero, based on what’s most efficient at a given time.
+Massive no longer mines cryptocurrency, but in the past, mined from a basket of ASIC-resistant cryptocurrencies like Monero, based on what was most efficient at a given time.

 Does Massive affect performance?